francis-collab/alu-shell/permissions/README.md

 #!/bin/bash
-# This script creates an empty file called 'hello'
+# This script adds execute permission to the owner of the file 'hello'